moleculerjs/database/docs/README.md

 ```

 # Streaming
-The service has a [`streamEntities`](#streamentities) method which similar to the `findEntities` which returns the entities by the query.
+The service has a [`streamEntities`](#streamentities) method that returns the entities by the query similar to the `findEntities`.
 But this method returns a `Stream` instance instead of all rows.

 ## Action for streaming
-There is no pre-defined action for the method, by default.
-But you can create one easily:
+There is no predefined action for the method, by default.
+But you can easily create one:

 ```js
 module.exports = {